MSU-CSIS/telecoupling-toolbox/README.md

 This toolbox depends on the R Statistical Computing Software:

-Copyright (C) 2017 The R Foundation for Statistical Computing R is free software and comes with ABSOLUTELY NO WARRANTY.
+© 2017 The R Foundation for Statistical Computing R is free software and comes with ABSOLUTELY NO WARRANTY.
 See the [COPYRIGHTS](https://github.com/wch/r-source/blob/trunk/doc/COPYRIGHTS) file for details.

 This toolbox depends on ESRI software:

-Copyright (C) 2017 ESRI.
+© 2017 ESRI.
 See the [Software License and Agreement](http://www.esri.com/legal/software-license) for details.